02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 1. Always Audit the Code Before Use

-2. Never Run on Production Servers
+2. Never Run on a Production Server

 • A buggy Kernel Module can crash the entire system (Kernel Panic)